Learning Lab Hosted Meetings & Events

 Learning Lab Events

-Check back soon for future programming!
-Click the “Join the Community” button at the top of the page to get updates about upcoming conversations and explore our website to learn more about the Learning Lab program.
+Click the “Join the Community” page under the “Connect” button on our navigation bar up top to get updates about upcoming conversations and explore our website to learn more about the Learning Lab program.

 Join us as experts from the UCLA Disabilities & Computing Program discuss accessibility best practices in online education.
 From “what is accessibility?” to best practices in developing accessible, technology-enhanced learning tools, this webinar will provide practical information with time for Q&A.

 Panelists include Travis Lee, Carolanne Link, and Sal Santa Ana.

 Adaptive Learning Technology Mini-Convening (Learning Lab Grantees Only)

 This meeting will feature the LEARNER project hosted by UC Berkeley with partners CSU Long Beach and El Camino College.
 The UC Berkeley LEARNER project is founded on building the required curriculum modules and technology needed to employ a mastery learning model; "fixed (A-level) learning, variable time", rather than "fixed time, variable (A-F level) learning".
 The anchor platform we use is PrairieLearn, a free open-source system developed at UIUC that serves question generators, i.e., code that can generate thousands of equal-difficulty variations of a question.
 In addition to exams, it can host project autograders to allow students infinite attempts to achieve proficiency (with no penalty for late submissions).
 Our model is adaptive in that students are allowed to progress through a course at their own pace, slower than the "regular" pace if need be.
 We are in the very early pilot stage of design and development of a "learning navigator" that will track where each student is, when proficiency has been reached on a particular topic, and when later topics should be "unlocked".
 This navigator would provide a student view so they could see where they are and where they're going, as well as a dashboard for the instructor.